sarahciston/codingcare/posts/guide.md

 Those material aspects [support/embody] what I consider some of the key components of an `ethics of coding care`:/ Here are some key components of an ethics of coding care as I see them:]

+// pluralism, participation, diversity and sustainability

 * Scrappy: Imperfect, iterative, vulnerable.
 * Collaborative: Co-teaching and co-learning, embedded and situated, accounting for hierarchy, with and for community.
 * Embodied: Meeting people where they are, with the material and experiences they have.
 * Entangled: Merging critical, theoretical, political stakes and vulnerable topics with material, technical chops and hands-on practices.
 Choosing and sharing tools that are ethically and conceptually grounded.

+// Code Collective positions itself within an ethics of coding care—grounded in shared embodied knowledge, embedded co-creation, and programming with and for community.
+// The Collective has become a joyful space for creative risk-taking that nourishes my own practice.
+// As Annette Vee says, coding is now an essential literacy, even reshaping literacy itself [@veeCodingLiteracyHow2017].
+This pocket guide calls for reaching beyond the limited literacy offered by a STEM paradigm that supposedly "anyone" can join.
+Rather, Coding.Care reimagines technoculture as TechnoCraft that truly anyone can understand, engage with, and intervene in.

 <div class="play-along box" markdown="1">